Ceramic Dictionary

 If the plates you are working with are made from molds there is no trouble fitting in the designs, but if made by hand you may have to adjust to size and spacing, as they are never exactly the same.

-ca: SANEFES (5) Espais per els dissenys
+ca: SANEFES (5) Espais per els dissenys.

-es: CENEFES (5) Espacios para diseñarlos
+es: CENEFAS (5) Espacios para diseñarlos.

-Start with the plate borders: First calculate how many times you want the design to be repeated, and then prepare the drawings to size.
-If the design has to be repeated eight times, then the drawing has to occupy ⅛ of the circumference of the border.
-Starting at the pencil line already marked at the top-center, which should be marked in a different way to distinguish it from the others, mark the eight spaces round the edge, with the same distance between each one.
+Start with the plate borders: First calculate how many times you want the design to be repeated and then prepare the drawings to size.
+If the design has to be repeated eight times then the drawing has to occupy ⅛ of the circumference of the border.
+Starting at the pencil line already marked at the top-center, which should be marked in a different way to distinguish it from the others, mark the eight spaces round the edge, leaving the same distance between each one.
 Calipers can be used for spacing.
 Open them to the size needed, move around the plate, marking the points.

-Plate Layout If the plates you use are moulded so each one is the same size, you can make the work quicker and more exact by doing the layout of the design on paper.
+Plate Layout If the plates you use are molded so each one is the same size, you can make the work quicker and more exact by doing the layout of the design on paper.
 The layout sets out the spaces needed to fit the repeated designs into the border.
 There are two basic layouts for spacing borders b) 16, 8, 4 and c) 12, 6 and 3.
-You need 1 piece of paper for the layout and one that is cut for each size of plate you use-
+You need 1 piece of paper for the layout and one that is cut for each size of plate you use.

-(a) For the layout, it is easier to use squared paper which should be cut out to be slightly bigger than the plate.
-Geometrically work out and draw the lines for the spaces needed, the more exact the better.
+(a) For the layout it is easier to use squared paper which should be cut out to be slightly bigger than the plate.
+Geometrically work out and draw the lines for the spaces you need, the more exact the better.
 In the layout diagram, above left, the spacing for 16, 8 and 4 is shown but the same paper can be used for the others, just by marking the lines with different colors.
 Draw squares that are the width of the circumference of the plates you use.
 Lay this paper on a flat surface and on top lay another piece of paper which has been cut in a circle to fit the size of the plate you are working with.
-With a ruler, mark the lines on to it, using the layout to correctly place them, then cut out a small triangle at the edge of each line so the inside point falls exactly on the line.
+With a ruler mark the lines on to it using the layout to correctly place them, then cut out a small triangle at the edge of each line so the inside point falls exactly on the line.

-Lay it on top of the plate and with a soft lead pencil, mark the centers of the triangles needed for your design.
+Lay it on top of the plate and with a soft lead pencil mark the centers of the triangles needed for your design.
 If the pattern is going to be repeated eight times, mark every other one.

-ca: SANEFES (6) Plats pintar
+ca: SANEFES (6) Plats pintar.

-es: CENEFAS (6) Platos pintando
+es: CENEFAS (6) Platos pintando.

 Click on the title to see more images